dgroomes/aws-playground/lambda/README.md

   or Spring will just decode a gzip HTTP request body and you never need to know.

+## Wish List

+General clean-ups, TODOs and things I wish to implement for this project:

+* [x] DONE Implement `echo/`.
+Use Jackson.
+* [x] DONE (this appeared to do what I needed it to, but I'm not sure if it's right.
+The libraries are in .jar files in the .zip but the main module ('hello-world-lambda') is in class files in directories.
+I'm not really sure what AWS Lambda needs exactly) Build the distribution zip
+* [x] DONE Implement `hello-world-lambda`.
+* [x] DONE Implement `simulator`.
+Use Apache HttpComponents for a simple web server
+* [x] DONE Rename 'runner' to 'simulator'
+* [ ] Can HttpComponents serve ipv6?
+* [ ] Consider renaming the 'echo' module something like 'data-enricher'.
+In playground examples, I want to model at vaguely realistic and useful problems and solutions.
+If I retool 'echo' as more of a message enricher which has to deal with JSON, then it becomes more interesting.
+And usefully, it can still be de-coupled from the Lambda code.

 ## Reference

 * [AWS docs: *AWS Lambda function handler in Java*](https://docs.aws.amazon.com/lambda/latest/dg/java-handler.html?icmpid=docs_lambda_help)